MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-networking-overview.md

 Certain common performance issues are created when Office 365 traffic is subject to packet inspection and centralized egress:

-- High latency can cause extremely poor performance of video and audio streams, and slow response of data retrival, searches, real-time collaboration, calendar free/busy information, in-product content and other services
+- High latency can cause extremely poor performance of video and audio streams, and slow response of data retrieval, searches, real-time collaboration, calendar free/busy information, in-product content and other services
 - Egressing connections from a central location defeats the dynamic routing capabilities of the Office 365 global network, adding latency and round-trip time
 - Decrypting SSL secured Office 365 network traffic and re-encrypting it can cause protocol errors and has security risk